 Creative Director

-Manuela Sepúlveda is 16 years old.
-She is originally from Mexico City but she goes to boarding school in Connecticut.
-She is passionate about today’s social and cultural issues and how they translate into new, up-coming generations.
-Some of her interests include environmental causes like the fast fashion industry, and social causes that range from the importance of mental health awareness to style and culture.
-Apart from this, Manuela is especially passionate about the art world and practices photography and filmmaking herself.
-She hopes to bring her own perspective on these topics to the table and through this platform, and to shine a light on young voices that are yet to be heard.
+Originally from Mexico City, Manuela Sepúlveda is a senior at Choate Rosemary Hall in Wallingford, Connecticut.
+She is passionate about today’s social and cultural issues and how they translate into new, upcoming generations.
+Some of her interests include environmental causes like the fast fashion industry and social causes that range from the importance of mental health awareness to style and culture.
+Additionally, Manuela is passionate about art and practices photography, filmmaking, and graphic design through Choate’s Arts Concentration Program.
+Her goal is to combine her passion for art and digital design with Gen Z Identity Lab’s mission to shine a light on young voices.

 Katya Sucher